Tumhari Sulu: Plot

-Sulochana Dubey, nicknamed Sulu (Vidya Balan), is a middle-class housewife living in Virar with her family.
-She enjoys her life to the fullest with her husband Ashok (Manav Kaul) and 11-year-old son Pranav.
+Sulochana Dubey, nicknamed Sulu, is a middle-class housewife living in Virar with her family.
+She enjoys her life to the fullest with her husband Ashok and 11-year-old son Pranav.
 Sulu dreams of being a working woman, but since she couldn't complete high school, she is unable to apply for white-collar jobs.
 Her elder twin sisters mock her, seeing Sulu as beneath them due to her education.
-Ashok works as a manager in a tailoring firm; a frustrating job as everyone apart from him is unreasonable and over the age of sixty.
-On top of that, the firm is taken over by the owner's grandson, who is extremely rude.
-Pranav is teased by a group of classmates who sell R-rated magazines and videos.
+Ashok works as a manager in a tailoring firm; a frustrating job since all his colleagues are cantankerous and over the age of sixty.
+To make matters worse, the firm is taken over by the owner's grandson, who is extremely rude and abusive to his employees.
+Sulu and Ashok's son, Pranav, is going through a rough time in school.
+He is incessantly teased by a group of delinquent classmates who sell R-rated magazines and videos.

-One day, Sulu wins a contest hosted by her favourite radio station and goes to the station to collect her prize.
-There, she sees a poster advertising auditions for an RJ, and feels that this is the job she is meant for.
-Sulu meets the boss, Maria (Neha Dhupia), who finds her extrovert nature intriguing and gives her an opportunity to audition.
+One day, Sulu wins a contest hosted by her favourite radio station and goes to collect her prize.
+While at the station, she sees a poster advertising auditions for an RJ, and feels that this is the job she is meant for.
+Sulu meets the boss, Maria, who finds her extroverted nature intriguing and gives her an opportunity to audition.
 Sulu laughs throughout the audition but at the end, says 'Hello' in a sensual tone, which impresses Maria.
-Maria asks if Sulu would be able to do a call-in night show, where people would call her to talk about their problems and she agrees.
+Inspired by her performance, Maria asks Sulu to do a call-in night show, where people would call her to talk about their problems and she agrees.